-A kick-off reception, lunches on two days (first and second day) of the event, and an awards banquet will be provided to student team members, instructors, and mentors attending the international competition.
+A kick-off reception and an awards banquet will be provided to student team members, instructors, and mentors attending the international competition.
 Parents, spouses, siblings, cheerleaders, etc. will be able to purchase tickets for the reception and awards banquet (but NOT lunches) in advance.